mjordan/islandora_workbench_docs/docs/check.md

 `./workbench --config config.yml --check`

+!!! note
+    If you're on Windows, you will likely need to run Workbench by explicitly invoking Python, e.g. `python workbench --config config.yml --check` instead of using `./workbench` as illustrated above.

 If you do this, Workbench will check the following and report any errors that require your attention before proceding:

 * Configuration file